wrjodjana/obsidian-vault/interview/company specific interviews/extrahop.md

 - also have some research experience mostly focus on doing ai/ml integration towards web platforms, skills: React, FastAPI, TypeScript, Python

 why extrahop
+- interested in working with bigger clients in comparison to at startups where it's mostly customer-facing and mostly d
+-